UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

 - Start an R session on bianca and load the new package

 ## Example: Update dowser

 [dowser on ReadTheDocs](https://dowser.readthedocs.io/en/latest/){:target="_blank"}

 !!! info

     - Dowser is part of the Immcantation analysis framework for Adaptive Immune Receptor Repertoire sequencing (AIRR-seq).
     - Dowser provides a set of tools for performing phylogenetic analysis on B cell receptor repertoires.
     - It supports building and visualizing trees using multiple methods, and implements statistical tests for discrete trait analysis of B cell migration, differentiation, and isotype switching.

 The version of dowser in ``R_packages/4.2.1`` is 1.1.0.
 It was updated to version 1.2.0 on [2023-05-30](https://cran.rstudio.com/web/packages/dowser/){:target="_blank"}.

-### Install on Rackham
+### Install dowser Rackham

 You can update this for yourself by beginning on **rackham**.
 Do

 ``` bash
 module load R_packages/4.2.1
 ```

 and then, within R, do

 ``` R